WickedMonkeySoftware/abundatrade_plugin/readme.txt

  * Download the zip file.
  * Go to your WordPress admin panel and select add new plugin, upload, locate your zip file.
- * Browse to �MoneyPress : Abundatrade Edition� in your admin settings menu.
  * Enter your Abundtrade affiliate ID.
- * Enter the �[abundatrade]� on any page you want to show the calculator on.
+ * Enter the [abundatrade] on any page you want to show the calculator on.

 == Frequently Asked Questions ==

+= Can I add custom themes? =

+Absolutely!
+Use the template in /wp-content/plugins/abundatrade-plugin/themes/classic.css and copy it to /wp-content/uploads/abundatrade/themes/your-name.css and edit away...

 = Where can I find support for this plugin? =